Adonais: Stanzas 36–55

 "What Adonais is, why fear we to become?" he asks in stanza 51.

 It is life's worldly cares—that obscuring and distracting "dome of many-coloured glass"—not Death that is the enemy and the source of human despair.
 "Follow where all is fled," he urges, and he goads his own heart into having the courage to face not extinction but "that Light whose smile kindles the Universe."
 The poem concludes by imagining Adonais to be a part of "the white radiance of Eternity."
 At the end of the elegy, "like a star," the soul of the dead poet "Beacons from the abode where the Eternal are."

 The section on Rome (stanzas 48–52) is significant in the poem not only because Keats and Shelley's son are buried in the Protestant cemetery there but also because the section offers an alternative way of understanding themes already expressed in the poem.
 Beginning with a statement of alternativeness ("Or go to Rome"), the section provides an alternative way for the continuing mourner to imagine Adonais as part of the World Soul and so cease mourning.
 To imagine this by means of the conceptual exercise prescribed in stanza 47 may be too difficult for the mourner, who may not be able to imagine omnipresence—presence at the same time throughout the whole of space as well as at each individual point in space—but who would be able to imagine eternality—presence in the same place throughout the whole of time or of history.
 This latter concept is embodied in the idea of Rome as the "Eternal" city.
 Since both Rome and the particular cemetery symbolise (through the imagery used) the dominance of eternity, the mourner can doubly conceive of Keats as part of eternity—as absorbed into it and diffused throughout it—and thus conceive of him as part of the World Soul, among whose aspects is eternity as well as omnipresence.

 In addition, the description of Keats's spirit as part of "Eternal" Rome shows parallels with the earlier description, in stanzas 44–46, of his spirit becoming part of the "firmament" of eternal stars which are the immortal spirits of great poets.
 And in stanza 52, as "The One" is to the "many" and "heaven's light" is to "Earth's shadows" and the "white radiance of Eternity" is to multicolored Life, so "The glory" of the World Soul is to aspects of Rome that represent death but symbolise eternity.
 By means of these parallels, the Rome section becomes fully integrated into the poem.

 Notable performances

-Mick Jagger of the Rolling Stones read a part of Adonais at the Brian Jones memorial concert at London's Hyde Park on 5 July 1969.
+Mick Jagger of the Rolling Stones read a part of Adonais at the Brian Jones concert at London's Hyde Park on 5 July 1969.
 Jones, founder and guitarist of the Stones, had drowned 3 July 1969 in his swimming pool.
 Before an audience estimated at 250,000 to 300,000, Jagger read the following verses from Adonais: